Teaching

 Undergraduate Courses Taught

-- Early British Literature — Survey course exploring texts from the medieval through neoclassical periods, emphasizing historical context, cultural continuity, and the relevance of these works to contemporary questions of power, identity, and belief.
+- Early British Literature Survey of texts from the medieval through neoclassical periods, with attention to historical context and the ways these works continue to speak to questions of power and belief.

-- Early American Literature — Survey course organized around the question “What is America?”, ranging from Indigenous oral traditions to the 1850s.
+- Early American Literature Survey organized around the question "What is America?", ranging from Indigenous oral traditions to the 1850s.

-- Shakespeare's Drama — Study of four major plays (Romeo & Juliet, Twelfth Night, Henry IV Part One, and King Lear) with an emphasis on performance-based analysis and group scene work as a method of literary engagement.
+- Shakespeare’s Drama Study of four major plays (Romeo & Juliet, Twelfth Night, Henry IV Part One, and King Lear) with an emphasis on performance-based analysis and group scene work.

-- World Mythology — Comparative readings from global creation stories and epics, emphasizing myth as cultural memory and transmission.
+- World Mythology Comparative readings from global creation stories and epics, approaching myth as a form of cultural memory.

 Teaching Strengths